Practice making data-driven arguments that they to get difference audiences to change their behavior

 Wrap-Up and Talk Next Steps

-Now that you've practice this with some example data, this video will help you think about where to go next.
+Now that you've practiced this with some example data, this video will help you think about where to go next.
 For example, who are some of the main audiences your organization tries to convince?
 What are some pitfalls to be aware of when crafting arguments for specific audiences?